 As much as we hope all will run smoothly at an event or party that’s not always the case.
 Things can get damaged and people can get hurt, especially if there’s alcohol involved.
 Event insurance includes liability coverage which means if damage occurs or an injury is suffered by a guest any ensuing bills and legal expenses would be covered.
 This type of coverage is often required by rental venues and is excellent peace of mind if you’re hosting an event on private property.

-Big events often require deposits for numerous things such as the venue, food, and entertainment.
-You may also make outright purchases.
-So what happens if your caterer goes out of business or you're forced to cancel your event?
-Event insurance will help reimburse you for the purchase or deposit.
+Big events often require deposits for numerous things such as the venue, food and entertainment.
+You may also make outright purchases for decorations and other items.
+So what happens if your caterer goes out of business or you’re forced to cancel your event?
+Event insurance will help reimburse you for the purchases and/or deposits.

 When should I get event insurance?

-Many venues require you to have event liability insurance and it's always a good thing to have.
-For more comprehensive coverage, however, such as event cancellation, you should get insurance for events involving a significant number of people, requiring substantial preparation, and/or those that have a fair amount of cost involved.
+Many venues require you to have at least event liability insurance.
+For more comprehensive coverage, however, such as event cancellation, you should get insurance for events involving a significant number of people, requiring substantial preparation and/or those that have a fair amount of cost involved.